amy-hoangg/amy-hoangg/README.md

-👋 Hi, I'm Amy Hoang 👾
+👋 Hi, I'm My Hoang 👾
 🌟 Welcome to my GitHub profile!
 I'm passionate about technology and eager to contribute to innovative projects.
 Here's a bit about me: